smartdevicelink/sdl_evolution/proposals/0061-locale-support.md

 ## Proposed solution

 The proposed solution is to deprecate the `Language` enum.
 Instead the locale structure provided by the native phone SDKs should be used that follows locale names defined by the unicode CLDR.
-Using unicode would allow SDL adopters to be more flexible but still follow a standard to agree to language codes.
+Using unicode allows SDL adopters to be more flexible but still follow a standard to agree to language codes.

 ### Mobile API